Vishnuxx/Android-Study-Jams/README.md

 - Build NFC and QR code system
 - Build a new category of user which will be mainly used by bus administrators and institution owners to schedule and control drivers
 - some security improvements and enhanced backend system design
+- Embedded support for GPS systems and NFC systems